twbs/bootstrap-sass/README.md

 ### Sass

-Import Bootstrap into a Sass file (for example, application.css.scss) to get all of Bootstrap's styles, mixins and variables!
+Import Bootstrap into a Sass file (for example, application.scss) to get all of Bootstrap's styles, mixins and variables!

 ```scss
 @import "bootstrap";